leovct/kube-operator-tutorial/README.md

 ## Introduction

-Welcome to `Kubernetes Operators 101`.
 This repository serves as a valuable reference for all tutorial followers aspiring to master the art of building Kubernetes Operators.
 Here, you will find the complete source code and resources used in the [articles](https://medium.com/@leovct/list/kubernetes-operators-101-dcfcc4cb52f6).

 Below, you'll find the mapping of each tutorial article to its corresponding code directory.